chckbrtt/UKGR/README.md

 + Script -> Build Dynamic Menu from EE Roster
 + The Chosen user Account ID is stored and becomes the linked_id
 + The Folder Selection creates a variable for path
-+ Script Loops throught the list of files and creates a JSON metadata form for each
++ Script Loops through the list of files and creates a JSON metadata form for each
 ```
 {
   "document_type": {